-The range of tomato varieties from which to choose is wide which can make it easy to fall into the trap of only ever growing what you’ve always grown.
-How about sticking with your tried and tested favourites but also including a couple of new varieties for a change?
+The range of tomato varieties from which to choose is so wide it is easy to fall into the trap of only ever growing what you’ve always grown.
+This means you are missing out on some new, exciting and disease-resistant varieties.
+So, for 2020, how about sticking with your tried and tested favourites but adding a couple of new varieties?

 When choosing which tomatoes to grow the following tend to be the main considerations:

 - Ease of growing in available space

 - Disease resistance

 Popular Tomato Types